fabricioAburto/react-event-bus/README.md

 export default asideMenuAdapter(Menu);
 ```

-## What if I want to create my own provider?
+## What if I want to create my own provider or impl?

+Well, that is an easy tasks.
+The key here is the bus, so you just need a new
+bus instance and a new context.
+Check the example:

 ```jsx
 import { EventBusBuilder } from '@libs/event-bus';